GLEF1X/glQiwiApi/docs/installation.rst

 Recommendations
 ---------------
-You can speedup api by following next instructions:
+You can hasten api by following the instructions below:

 - Use `uvloop <https://github.com/MagicStack/uvloop>`_ instead of default asyncio loop.

-    *uvloop* is a fast, drop-in replacement of the built-in asyncio event loop. uvloop is implemented in Cython and uses libuv under the hood.
+    *uvloop* is a rapid, drop-in replacement of the built-in asyncio event loop. uvloop is implemented in Cython and uses libuv under the hood.

     **Installation:**